 Made up of 50 strategically placed sirens throughout the local cities and counties within 10 miles of the plant, the Community Alert Siren System provides reliable, prompt notification to the general public to turn on their radio or television for important information from local authorities in the event of an emergency.
-While originally created to alert the public in the unlikely event of an emergency at San Onofre, the community alert system will remain in place to help notify residents of other types of emergencies as defined by the local cities and counties.
+While no longer needed to alert the public of an emergency at San Onofre due to its decommissioning, the community alert system remains in place to help notify residents of other types of emergencies as defined by the local cities and counties.

-Should an event occur, residents in San Clements, Dana Point, San Juan Capistrano and Camp Pendleton will hear a piercing siren that will sound steadily for three minutes at a time.
+Should an event occur, residents in San Clement, Dana Point, San Juan Capistrano, Orange County and Camp Pendleton will hear a piercing siren that will sound steadily for three minutes at a time.

-Siren activation is a coordinated process among local jurisdictions.
-Jurisdictions are responsible for activating sirens in their community.
+Jurisdictions are responsible for activating sirens in their community, not San Onofre.
 As a backup measure, Orange County has the ability to activate all sirens except for those at Camp Pendleton.

 Along with the sirens, roving public address systems and/or messages to home, cell or business phones via AlertOC are also a signal to turn on a radio or television and wait for instructions.